-- 1.1 The setting up of the Scrutiny Project Group arose during the Scrutiny Work Programming for 2017/18.
-Approval was given by the Overview and Performance Scrutiny Forum on 9 May, 2017 to identify or establish plans regarding how the council is preparing for the impact of the development and ensuring that the development will benefit the area, the residents and visitors. - 1.2 The aims of the Project Group were established as: - To ensure each area of responsibility within the Council works in partnership with others to ensure a joined-up cohesive approach to future changes. - To contribute towards a shared vision for the opportunities that the development of the Infrastructure Maintenance Depot at Staveley and of HS2 trains services will bring to the borough as well as the wider area.
+- 1.1 HS2 was identified as a priority for scrutiny consideration during the development of the 2017/18 work programme.
+Approval was given by the Overview and Performance Scrutiny Forum on 9 May 2017 to identify or establish plans regarding how the council is preparing for the impact of the development and ensuring that the development will benefit the area, the residents and visitors. - 1.2 The aims of the Project Group were established as: - To ensure each area of responsibility within the Council works in partnership with others to ensure a joined-up cohesive approach to future changes. - To contribute towards a shared vision for the opportunities that the development of the Infrastructure Maintenance Depot at Staveley and of HS2 trains services will bring to the borough as well as the wider area.